dleather/dleather.github.io/content/authors/dleather/_index.md

 Recently I have investigated student housing markets in the United States, and the impact of height regulations on the supply of residential real estate in New York City.

-Please reach out to collaborate 😃
+Please reach out to collaborate at david.a.leather [at] gmail [dot] com 😃